For quick reference:

 |Program||TOEFL (PBT)||TOEFL (IBT)||IELTS|

 The Test of English as a Foreign Language (TOEFL) is administered through the Educational Testing Service located in Princeton, New Jersey.
 Applicants wishing to have TOEFL scores sent to Wichita State University should use the WSU Institutional code of 6884.
 Institutional TOEFL scores from institutions other than Wichita State University will not be accepted.
 Please note that IELTS results must be sent to WSU directly from an IELTS Testing Center.
 We cannot accept any score report that was originally issued to the student.
 Applicants who wish to enroll in WSU's Intensive English Program as part of the admission to graduate school, must apply directly to the Intensive English program and must either successfully achieve the required TOEFL/IELTS score or achieve a cumulative GPA of 3.00 in Levels 1 through 6, and a grade of “B+” or higher in Level 7 of the WSU Intensive English Language program before they will be allowed to enroll in their graduate program.
-Please note that if you wish to be considered for a Graduate Teaching Assistantship position, it is preferable that you take the Internet Based TOEFL, as we use the Speaking portion of that exam (score of 23 or higher) to meet one of the spoken English proficiency requirement for those hired for GTA positions.
-Currently, neither the IELTS exam, nor completion of Intensive English levels can be used to demonstrate the spoken English proficiency required to hold a Graduate Teaching Assistant position.
+Please note that if you wish to be considered for a Graduate Teaching Assistant position, you must achieve a score of 23 or higher on the Speaking portion of the Internet Based TOEFL, OR achieve a score of 7.0 or higher on the Speaking portion of the IELTS exam, to meet one of the spoken English proficiency requirements for those hired for GTA positions.
+Currently, completion of Intensive English levels cannot be used to demonstrate the spoken English proficiency required to hold a Graduate Teaching Assistant position.

 Certification of Financial Support form for International Graduate Students: